mlochbaum/BQN/doc/train.md

 So given a list of the first few natural numbers, that *same* list *plus* its *reverse* gives a list of just one number repeated many times.
 I'm sure if I were [Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss#Anecdotes) I'd be able to find some clever use for that fact.
 The mathematical convention extends to any central operator and any number of function arguments, which in BQN means we use any three functions, and call the train with a left argument as well—the only numbers of arguments BQN syntax allows are 1 and 2.

-        7 (+≍-) 2
+        7 (+⋈-) 2

-Here [Couple](couple.md) (`≍`) is used to combine two units into a list, so we get seven plus and minus two.
+[Pair](pair.md) (`⋈`) makes a list from two values, so we get seven plus and minus two.
 It's also possible to leave out the leftmost function of a train, or replace it with `·`.
-In this case the function on the right is called, then the other function is called on its result—it's identical to the mathematical composition `∘`, which is also part of BQN.
+In this case the function on the right is called, then the other function is called on its result—it's identical to the mathematical [composition](compose.md) `∘`, which is also part of BQN.

         (∾⌽) "ab"‿"cde"‿"f"
         (·∾⌽) "ab"‿"cde"‿"f"